pdidev/tutorial/README.md

 In this exercise you will write one single file `ex9.h5`(see `ex9.yml`) with parallel HDF5 whose content should be independent from the number of processes used.

-**Remark:** You need to do this exercise a parallel verison of HDF5 and the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" compile in parallel.
+**Remark:** You need to do this exercise with a parallel version of HDF5 and the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" compile in parallel.

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.

 * Examine the YAML file and compile the code.